Multiplicative vertex algebras and quantum loop algebras: Braided multiplicative vertex coalgebras

 However, we emphasize that the lack of a K\"unneth isomorphism is morally unimportant.
 Indeed, the proof of Theorem~\ref{thm:coVA-construction-general} works fine using

-and some minor adjustments to notation.
-This has the added advantage that the localization with respect to $\bC^\times_\hbar$ is no longer necessary.
-The only technical issue is that this is not a coproduct in the traditional sense of a map $V \to V \otimes V$.
+and similarly for $C_{\alpha,\beta}(z)$, with some minor adjustments to notation.
+Then base change to localized K-groups is no longer necessary.
+The only technical caveat is that this is not a coproduct in the traditional sense of a map $V \to V \otimes V$.